Qumulo/docs/shift-from-s3.md

    **Note:** If you perform multiple Shift operations, Qumulo Core uses multiple nodes.

-1. Lists the contents of the S3 folder and download the objects to the specified local directory.
+1. Lists the contents of the S3 folder and downloads the objects to the specified directory on your Qumulo cluster.

-1. Forms the full path of the file on the Qumulo custer by appending the path of the object (relative to the S3 folder) to the local directory path.
+1. Forms the full path of the file on the Qumulo custer by appending the path of the object (relative to the S3 folder) to the directory path on the Qumulo cluster.

-   For example, the following object is downloaded to `/my-dir/my-project/file.text`, where `my-folder` is the specified S3 folder and `my-dir` is the local directory.
+   For example, the following object is downloaded to `/my-dir/my-project/file.text`, where `my-folder` is the specified S3 folder and `my-dir` is the directory on your Qumulo cluster.

    ```
    https://my-bucket.s3.us-west-2.amazonaws.com/my-folder/my-project/file.txt
    ```

    **Note:** This process doesn't encode or transform your data in any way.
-Shift-From only attempts to maps every S3 object in the specified folder to a local file.
+Shift-From attempts only to map every S3 object in the specified folder to a file on your Qumulo cluster.

 1. Avoids redownloading an unchanged object in a subsequent job by tracking the information about an object and its replicated object.

    **Note:** If you rename or move an object or local file between jobs, or if there are any metadata changes in S3 or Qumulo, the object is replicated again.

 ### Storing and Reusing Relationships
-To let you monitor the completion status of a job, start new jobs for the relationship after the initial job finishes, and delete the relationship (when you no longer need the S3-folder-Qumulo-directory pair), the Shift-From relationship remains on the Qumulo cluster after being created.
+To let you monitor the completion status of a job, start new jobs for a relationship after the initial job finishes, and delete the relationship (when you no longer need the S3-folder-Qumulo-directory pair), the Shift-From relationship remains on the Qumulo cluster.
 To let you track which objects are downloaded, relationships take up approximately 100 bytes per object.
 To free this storage, you can delete relationships that you no longer need.

 If you repeatedly download from the same S3 folder, you can speed up the download process (and skip already downloaded files) by using the same relationship.